rahulinaction/angularlisting/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Further help

-The purpose of this project is to handle state management for sample angular 8 application
+The idea is to setup an angular listing application along with reactive flavour using ngrx